expersso/ameco/README.md

 AMECO dataset
 =============

-This package contains the entire [European Commission Annual macro-economic (AMECO) database](http://ec.europa.eu/economy_finance/db_indicators/ameco/index_en.htm) (last update: 5 May 2015).
+This package contains the entire [European Commission Annual macro-economic (AMECO) database](http://ec.europa.eu/economy_finance/db_indicators/ameco/index_en.htm) in a format amenable to analysis in R.

+The AMECO database was last updated: 5 May 2015.

 Install it from github with: